a-karma/Bogor_Workshop/DAY_4/Session1.md

 For example, the default pattern "4+5\*3+4" splits time into 23 intervals (4+15+4).
 The first 4 time intervals will have the same effective population size parameter, then the next 3 intervals will be allowed to have a different parameter.
 This is repeated 5 times (5\*3 time intervals = 15 parameters) then the last 4 intervals will have one effective population size parameter.
 In total with have 23 time intervals for 17 parameters (i.e. possible different values of effective population size).
 We can see that the more we divide this up the more resolution we can expect.
 The data, however, may not not be sufficiently informative to assess population size changes at a very fine scale.

+`Quick exercise`
+How many free effective population size parameters do we expect if we run psmc with -p "4+25*2+4+6"

 Let us now run psmc for the first time - we will just use the default values for the options, while still explicitly specifying the parameter pattern.
 This pattern is quite coarse, but we will try and estimate it again with finer time bins in the next section.